ainc/awesomeincu-2015/_tutorials/animal-website.md

 ![alt_text](/img/tutorials/animal-website/image-22.png)

 Before we make the navigation bar, lets give our facts.html page a title so it will be easier to see which page we are on when we navigate between the pages.
-On facts.html, you can take out the paragraph that they provide you with that says "Make something amazing with ThimbleBrackets," and replace it with a title that says "Fun Facts."
+On facts.html, you can take out the paragraph that they provide you with that says "Make something amazing with Brackets" and replace it with a title that says "Fun Facts."
 Which tag do you think you are going to use for the title of a page?

 ![alt_text](/img/tutorials/animal-website/image-23.png)